 25 growers agree to experiment with under-vine cover crops for the first time during 2019 season (August 2018)

 We had ten additional growers agree to test under-vine cover crops in 2019 (in addition to the first 12, who have all indicated interest in continuing with this effort) .
-We are in the process of recruiting more now.
+Update: an additional two growers (for a total of 12) indicated interest for the 2019 growing season.

 30 grape growers individually host project team at their vineyard to evaluate impacts of 2018 cover crops(December 2018)